DavidANeil/proposal-explicit-closures/README.md

 I _want_ the answer to be 1, but I imagine an engine implementer would hate me for wanting that.

+## Alternatives
+### Why not just use Function.prototype.bind?

+1) This can be changed at the call-site.
+2) While this can be used for the inclusionary purposes of this proposal, it doesn't work to exclude things.
+That is, `.bind` would be insufficient without a way of declaring a function that does not close over any variables.

 ## Prior Art